🛎️ High demand! Book your tuktuk now 🛺

 KANDY NUWARA ELIYA TRAIN – How do I take it?
 Is it good?

-Brief History
+A Brief History

-Train Timetable
+Train Timetable and Stations

 • Will you get a ticket?

-• Will the train be full?
+• Will the train be crowded?

-• Will your luggage remain safe? (and you have to carry it around now!)
+• Will your luggage be safe?

 Lisa said of her tuktuk journey: “I have heard the train is amazing but we didn’t do it and absolutely don’t regret it.
-We stopped any time we wanted to to wave to tea pockets, take pictures, and just appreciate the views.
+We stopped any time we wanted to wave to tea pickers, take pictures, and just appreciate the views.
 The train won’t stop every time there is a nice view.”

-We were going to get the train but due to not being able to guarantee a seat we decided to go by mini bus.
-That was the best decision we have ever made in 20 years of travelling.
-The road journey over the mountains into the tea country is mesmerising and you are Able to stop for loads of photo ops on route.
-We also toured the lochmuir tea plantation (brilliant, informative and free) stopped to view tea pickers, waterfalls and beautiful vistas.
-Last time I looked trains don’t stop and cannot imagine it being a better journey.
+“We were going to get the train but couldn’t guarantee a seat, so we decided to go by minibus.
+That was the best decision we have ever made in 20 years of traveling.
+The road journey over the mountains is mesmerizing.
+You are able to stop for loads of photo ops on route.
+We also toured the Lochmuir tea plantation (brilliant, informative, and free) and stopped to view tea pickers, waterfalls, and beautiful vistas.
+Last time I looked, trains don’t stop, and I cannot imagine it being a better journey.”

-And finally – guess where this shot was taken????
+And finally – guess where this shot was taken?

 4 Comments